Transfer tensor analysis of localization in the Anderson and Aubry-Andr\'e-Harper models: Introduction

 The dynamics resulting from averaging over a static disorder ensemble recovers the spatial homogeneity that was destroyed when the disorder was introduced.
 However, a somewhat counterintuitive complication arises.
 Evolutions consisting of mixtures of distinct unitary evolutions, averages over static disorder in our case, may show memory effects.
-Although the exact interpretation of these effects, and of quantum non-Markovianity in general, remains a matter of discussion,\cite{breuer2018,jagadish2020,budini2018,banacki2023,megier2017} the association of this apparent non-Markovianity and Anderson localization has been noted in previous studies.\cite{lorenzo2017,lorenzo2017_2,kropf2020} We analyze the origin of these memory effects using transfer tensors (TT), which are ideally adapted to this purpose.
-We see that memory terms differentiate static disorder from dynamic disorder and find that, although an infinite memory time does not indicate whether a model undergoes localization, another characteristic of the transfer tensors, which we call \textit{outgoing-pseudoflux}, provides an indication of localization, demonstrating the potential of TT as a diagnostic tool for assessing transport properties and understanding the origin and impact of memory.
-This method further allows us to illustrate the links between physically realizable systems such as the AAH model\cite{bar2007,roati2008,lahini2009,derrico2013,bordia2017,li2023} and more abstract discussions about quantum non-Markovianity and convex combinations of dynamical maps.\cite{breuer2018,jagadish2020,budini2018,banacki2023,megier2017}
+Although the exact interpretation of these effects, and of quantum non-Markovianity in general, remains a matter of discussion,\cite{breuer2018,jagadish2020,budini2018,banacki2023,megier2017} the association of this apparent non-Markovianity and Anderson localization has been noted in previous studies.\cite{lorenzo2017,lorenzo2017_2,kropf2020} We will reserve the connection of this phenomenon to other established measures of quantum non-Markovianity and its potential connection to information backflow for future studies,\cite{Rivas2014,Breuer2016,breuer2018} and rather analyze the origin of these memory effects using transfer tensors (TT), which are ideally adapted to this purpose.
+Transfer tensors or related process tensors have proved useful characterizing environmental noise,\cite{pollock2018,chen2020,chen2022,chen2023} extracting information about emitted photons,\cite{cygorek2025} and making arguments about the divisibility of dynamical maps characterizing system evolution.\cite{gherardini2022} Here we restrict ourselves to stating that a system has memory when memory terms appear in the transfer tensor hierarchy without any intended implication about non-Markovianity, such as that arises from genuine non-perturbative system-bath interactions. \footnote{We note that as discussed in Ref.~\cite{gherardini2022}, having vanishing $k>1$-step tensors is a sufficient condition for CP-divisible evolutions and the dynamics is consequently Markovian by that criterion.
+Here, the TTs from mixtures of Markovian dynamics are (uniquely) constructed identically to that used in Ref.~\cite{gherardini2022}.
+However, there is no system-environment correlation in the traditional open quantum system sense } We see that memory terms differentiate static disorder from dynamic disorder and find that, although the existence of memory does not necessarily lead to localization, another characteristic of the transfer tensors, which we call \textit{outgoing-pseudoflux}, provides an indication of localization.
+This demonstrates the potential of TT as a diagnostic tool for assessing transport properties and understanding the origin and impact of memory derived from disorder averaging.